-- 1. Enabling an increased flexibility of the power system to cope with the growing share of intermittent, variable and decentralised renewable generation and managing the complex interactions. - 2.
-Increase network capacity to support increased generation and transmission resulting from renewables and in support of the internal energy market. - 3.
-Provide information, services, market architectures and privacy guarantees to support open markets for energy products and services, whilst facilitating the active participation of customers.
+- 1. Enabling an increased flexibility of the power system to cope with the growing share of intermittent, variable and decentralised renewable generation and managing the complex interactions between large energy stakeholders and local/regional energy stakeholders. - 2.
+Increasing network capacity to support increased generation and transmission resulting from renewables and to strengthen the internal energy market.

+3. Providing information, services, market architectures and privacy guarantees to support open markets for energy products and services, whilst facilitating the active participation of customers.

-The scope and ambition are defined on the basis of:
+The scope and ambition are defined based on:

-- The existing European roadmaps and implementation plans concerning smart grids, i.e.: - o The EEGI Research and Innovation Roadmap 2013-2022. - The ENTSO-E Research and Development Implementation Roadmap 2013-2022. - The ENTSO-E Implementation Plan 2015-2017 and the Smart Grids Strategic Research Agenda (SRA) 2035 with its Priorities defined by the European Technology Platform Smart Grids, also taking into account necessary updates according to the Integrated Roadmap, GRID+ and Mapping and Gap Analysis EEGI Member States Initiative 2012. - Existing national/regional smart grids demonstration (e.g. transfer of results, new developments/demonstrations, scalability, replicability, interoperability and validation).
+- The existing European roadmaps and implementation plans concerning smart grids, i.e.: - o The ETIP SNET Research and Innovation Roadmap 2017-26. - ENTSO-E Roadmap 2017-2026 (Research, Development & Innovation Roadmap 2017-2026) - $\circ$ ENTSO-E R&D Implementation Plan 2016-2018 $^2$ - The Smart Grids Strategic Research Agenda (SRA) 2035 with its Priorities defined by the European Technology Platform Smart Grids, also considering necessary updates according to the Integrated Roadmap, GRID+ and Mapping and Gap Analysis EEGI Member States Initiative 2012. - The EC communication on a European Energy Union i.e.: - COM(2015) 80 final, ENERGY UNION PACKAGE, A Framework Strategy for a Resilient Energy Union with a Forward-Looking Climate Change Policy - o COM(2016) 860 final, Clean Energy For All Europeans - COM(2016) 864 final, Proposal for a DIRECTIVE OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL on common rules for the internal market in electricity - Existing national/regional smart grids demonstration (e.g. transfer of results, new developments/demonstrations, scalability, replicability, interoperability and validation).
 This can relate to previous background material on European smart grids projects and the areas of interest for transnational cooperation identified in the preparation process of the ERA-Net Smart Grids Plus initiative. - Adhering and/or demonstrating applicability to the Three-Layer Research Model described below (section 3.1). - The transnational added value of European smart grids projects.